metacpan/metacpan-cpan-extracted/distros/A/App-Greple-git/README.md

 # DESCRIPTION

-App::Greple::git is a greple module to handle git output.
+App::Greple::git is a greple module to support git command

 # OPTIONS